Governor Stirling Senior High School: Football

 GSSHS offers a specialist Australian rules football program.

 Transport

 GSSHS is accessible by public transport.
-The nearest train station is the Woodbridge station on the Midland line, which runs between Perth and Midland stations.
+The nearest railway station is Woodbridge on the Midland Line, which runs between Perth and Midland stations.
+There are also Transperth bus stops located ~20m from the school which provide School Special buses 754, 745, 291 & 310.

 Colonial era relics

 Remnants of the colonial era remain on what is now GSSHS site.
 Mature Olive trees growing on the high bank overlooking the Swan River are believed to have originated in the colonial period.
 The school stands on the site of a small cottage built by James Stirling during the Swan River Colony's infancy.

 In 1930, an obelisk was erected by the Royal Western Australian Historical Society.
-The obelisk stands on the river bank adjacent to the then school gymnasium and reads the below.
+The obelisk stands on the river bank adjacent to the then school gymnasium and reads:

 Captain James Stirling, R.N., First Governor, Commander-in-Chief, and Vice Admiral of Western Australia from 1829–1839 erected a 'Cottage Orne' here prior to 21 July 1831.